-On the first few days, Winnemem and other participants walk from the Bay, near Vallejo, through Delta lands.
-Boats meet them and carry them to Sacramento and beyond.
-Cyclists then ride up the Sacramento Valley and runners relay to Shasta Lake.
-On the final days, horses, riders, and mountain bikes follow the route of the proposed swimway, as paddlers in dugout canoes make their way across Shasta Lake and up the McCloud River.
+On the first few days, Winnemem and other participants walked from the Bay, near Vallejo, through Delta lands.
+Boats met them and carried them to Sacramento and beyond.
+Cyclists then rode up the Sacramento Valley and runners relayed to Shasta Lake.
+On the final days, horses, riders, and mountain bikes followed the route of the proposed swimway, as paddlers in dugout canoes made their way across Shasta Lake and up the McCloud River.

-Ceremonies mark the beginning and end of the Run4Salmon, and public gatherings including concerts and informational events take place en route.
+Ceremonies marked the beginning and end of the Run4Salmon, and public gatherings including concerts and informational events took place en route.

 - Students mark the progress on their California Watershed maps

 - How many miles have been covered from the start to the run’s current location?

 Nahko Bear’s Salmon Will Run Video If not viewed in Lesson 1, watch video covering the 2016 Run4Salmon event.

 Have students write a reflective paragraph.
 (This can conclude the multiple paragraph composition started in previous lessons).
 In your opinion, what solution(s) may help the Winnemem Wintu and the restoration of salmon on the McCloud River?
 Why is it important to stand up and fight to protect your community and its resources?
 In what ways do the issues facing salmon and water affect you too?